 What treatment is available for endometriosis on the bowel?

 If diagnosed with bowel endometriosis you can control the symptoms with a combination of painkillers and hormone treatments depending on the severity of your symptoms.
 Should you choose not to have treatment for your bowel endometriosis, your symptoms are likely to continue and may worsen over time.
-Some women have found complementary treatments useful with controlling symptoms, though these are not scientifically proven treatments.
+Sometimes complementary treatments are useful with controlling symptoms, though these are not scientifically proven treatments.